Horse Art in Medieval Times

 It was most likely the earlier expansion of Islam and then the Crusades that brought the West into contact with Arab, Barb and Andalusian horses.
 The Gonzaga family of Mantua bred horses of oriental as well as domestic bloodlines and the School of Giulio Romano in the Plazzo del Te depict the quality of these horses.

-A theme often represented in the horse art of Medieval times was that of death , time and the Devil, and in these art works the horse was included, often portrayed as scrawny or emaciated.
-Other art works show the horse, farmers and ploughing the fields, a fact of life that barely changed until the invention of the tractor in the 20th century.
+A theme often represented in the history of horse art of Medieval times was that of death , time and the Devil, and in these artworks the horse was included, often portrayed as scrawny or emaciated.
+Other art works show the horses and farmers ploughing the fields, a fact of life that barely changed until the invention of the tractor in the 20th century.